-As of December 31, 2014, CEB operates an extensive route network serving 57 domestic routes and 37 international routes with a total of 2,652 scheduled weekly flights.
+As of December 31, 2015, CEB operates an extensive route network serving 56 domestic routes and 41 international routes with a total of 2,685 scheduled weekly flights.
 It operates from seven hubs, including the Ninoy Aquino International Airport (NAIA) Terminal 3 and Terminal 4 both located in Pasay City, Metro Manila; Mactan-Cebu International Airport located in Lapu-Lapu City, part of Metropolitan Cebu; Diosdado Macapagal International Airport (DMIA) located in Clark, Pampanga; Davao International Airport located in Davao City, Davao del Sur; Ilo-ilo International Airport located in Ilo-ilo City, regional center of the western Visayas region; and Kalibo International Airport in Kalibo, Aklan.

-As of December 31, 2014, CEB operates a fleet of 52 aircraft which comprises of ten Airbus A319, twenty-nine Airbus A320, eight ATR 72-500 and five Airbus A330 aircraft.
+As of December 31, 2015, CEB operates a fleet of 55 aircraft which comprises of 8 Airbus A319, 33 Airbus A320, 8 ATR 72-500 and 6 Airbus A330 aircraft.
 It operates its Airbus aircraft on both domestic and international routes and operates the ATR 72-500 aircraft on domestic routes, including destinations with runway limitations.
-The average aircraft age of the Group's fleet is approximately 4.41 years as of December 31, 2014.
+The average aircraft age of CEB's fleet is approximately 4.80 years as of December 31, 2015.

-CEB has four principal distribution channels: the internet; direct sales through booking sales offices, call centers and government/corporate client accounts; and third-party sales outlets.
-Aside from passenger service, it also provides airport-to-airport cargo services on its domestic and international routes.
-In addition, it offers ancillarly services such as cancellation and rebooking options, in-flight merchandising such as sale of duty-free products on international flights, baggage and travel-related products and services.
+Aside from passenger service, CEB also provides airport-to-airport cargo services on its domestic and international routes.
+In addition, it offers ancillary services such as cancellation and rebooking options, in-flight merchandising such as sale of duty-free products on international flights, baggage and travel-related products and services.

-The percentage contributions to the Cebu Air's revenues of its principal business activities are as follows:
+The percentage contributions to CEB's revenues of its principal business activities are as follows:

-For the years ended December 31
+For the yea For the years ended December 31

-2012 2013 2014
+2015 2014 2013

-Passenger Services 78.0% 77.2% 77.3%
+Passenger Services 75.5% 77.3% 77.2%

-Cargo Services 6.3% 6.4% 6.1%
+Cargo Services 6.2% 6.1% 6.4%

-Ancillary Services 15.7% 16.4% 16.6%
+Ancillary Services 18.3% 16.6% 16.4%

 100.0% 100.0% 100.0%